 Author Reviewed by Approved by

-Date
+Date 11/7/18 11/7/18 11/7/18

-Name
+Name Nigel Doyle John Dunster Chris Tziolis

-Signature Atigalite John Dunster - c.~.,
+Signature At ya Zyli John Dunster - c. ~ .
+Se

 I, Chris Tziolis (Managing Director) declare that to the best of my knowledge the information contained in this mining management plan is true and correct and commit to undertake the works detailed in this plan in accordance with all the relevant Local, Northern Territory and Commonwealth Government legislation.